gvsu-cis641/base/meetings/GVSU-CIS641-Team-S-2021-10-14.md

 * Reviewed our last week's tasks

 Goals for next week:
-* Perform a mock presentaion session on zoom and perfect the presentation on Sunday (10/17/2021)
+* Perform a mock presentation session on zoom and perfect the presentation on Sunday (10/17/2021)
 * Update this week's tasks